 struggle or crisis can also contribute to decreased academic performance.

-of students.
-SCS provides cost-free services to help you manage personal challenges
+The Counseling Center provides cost-free services to help you manage personal challenges

 that threaten your well-being.
 Visit www.fredonia.edu/counseling for more information.